owntracks/recorder/README.md

 * [libCurl](http://curl.haxx.se/libcurl/)
 * [lmdb](http://symas.com/mdb) included

 Obtain and download the software, either directly as a clone of the repository or as a tar ball which you unpack.
 Copy the included `config.mk.in` file to `config.mk` and edit that.
 You specify the features or tweaks you need.
 (The file is commented.)
-Pay particular attention to the installation directory and the value of the _store_ (`STORAGEDEFAULT`): that is where the recorder will store its files.
+Pay particular attention to the installation directory and the value of the _store_ (`STORAGEDEFAULT`): that is where the recorder will store its files. `DOCROOT` is the root of the directory from which the _recorder_'s HTTP server will serve files.

 Type `make` and watch the fun.
 When that finishes, you should have at least two executable programs called `ot-recorder` which is the _recorder_ proper, and `ocat`.
 If you want you can install these using `make install`, but this is not necessary: the programs will run from whichever directory you like.